stew1922/CrackedKraken/README.md

 # CrackedKraken
 Repository for using Kraken's Public and Private APIs
+Current version = v2.0

+## Updates:
+   * 02/02/2021 - released v2.0
+      * release notes:
+         * Refactored and Cleaned the code base
+         * Got rid of different .py files for PrivateKraken, PublicKraken and KrakenWS and combined them all in one
+         * Created 3 classes - PublicKraken, PrivateKraken and KrakenWS
+         * KrakenWS is still under development

 ## Classes
 * PublicKraken - handles all the public API calls